RoddieKieley/seed-to-containerfile/spec.md

 * You prefer to write the golang test source code for the command line utility using the ginkgo Modern Testing Framework from https://github.com/onsi/ginkgo and the gomega Preferred Matcher Library from https://github.com/onsi/gomega.
 The ginkgo Modern Testing Framework focuses on Behaviour-driven development as documented at https://en.wikipedia.org/wiki/Behavior-driven_development
 * Write matching tests for this golang command line utility using the ginkgo Modern Testing Framework and gomega Preferred Matcher Library using a Behaviour-driven development approach.
-  * In particular ensure the tests cover the functionality reading, parsing, and marshalling the YAML into golang struct type instances from `mcpserver_types.go` by using the original Example provided YAML data from `example-data.yaml` in the `data` directory.
+  * In particular ensure the tests cover the functionality reading, parsing, and marshalling the YAML into golang struct type instances from `mcpserver_types.go` by using the original Example provided YAML data files from the `example-data-#.yaml` files in the `data` directory.
-  * A test must be provided that takes the Example provided YAML data from `example-data.yaml` in the `data` directory, loads it successfully into the golang struct types in `mcpserver_types.go`, then writes the data back to a new file named `example-data-rewritten.yaml` in the `data` directory in correct YAML format such that it is identical and compares successfully against the `example-data.yaml` in the `data` directory.
+  * A test must be provided that takes the each of the Example provided YAML data files of the name `example-data-#.yaml` in the `data` directory in turn, load it successfully into the golang struct types in `mcpserver_types.go`, then writes the data back to a new file named `example-data-rewritten-#.yaml` in the `data` directory in correct YAML format such that it is identical and compares successfully against the `example-data-#.yaml` in the `data` directory.
 * Execute the tests created using the `go test ./...` shell command.
 If all tests are Passed then proceed to the `Build the OCI image` section.

 ## Build the OCI image for the command line utility